nrheo/menuvision/README.md

 ---

-## 💡 Future Improvements

-- 🈲 Add OCR handling for image-based Korean menus
-- 🌏 Support more languages (e.g., Japanese, Chinese) using `analyze_document`
+## ⚠️ Challenges

+- 🧩 CORS errors while connecting the frontend with Flask and AWS resources
+- 📄 Textract failing on some non-standard or unsupported PDF formats
-- 🕓 Save image generation history per user session
+- 🎨 Prompt tuning for consistent, high-quality image generation
-- 🌐 Deploy Flask backend using API Gateway + Lambda for full serverless setup
+- ⏳ Synchronizing frontend display with backend Step Function completion

+---

+## 🔮 What's Next for Menu Vision

 ---